Creepmeboom/project-soteria-official/README.md

 A Bot, for Discord, in Python, hosted in the PrivateCraft-Network.
 But wait!
 There is more!
 Project Soteria has a second component, which is downloadable Software for **your** PC! [_(More Info about the Client here)_](https://github.com/Creepmeboom/soteria-client)

+Also thanks to my Friend ReapDog, Soteria is defined as a Mainframe now.

 ## Table of Contents

 - [Project Soteria - 0.0.8 - closed Alpha](#project-soteria---008---closed-alpha)